Zohair-coder/CS270-grading-assistant/README.md

 Add racket to path if it isn't already by following the instructions [here](https://beautifulracket.com/setting-the-mac-os-path.html).

 ### Docker
 If you want to avoid the complicated set up, you can alternatively use [Docker](https://docs.docker.com/get-docker/).
-Install docker and make sure it's running.
+Install Docker and make sure it's running.
 Then complete all the "Usage" steps given below.
 At the end, instead of running `python main.py`, just run
 ```
 docker build -t cs270_grader .
 ```